somaproject/acqboard/docs/performance/performance.rst

 Noise Spectra
 ==============

-The noise spectra are relatively flat across our 10kHz bandwidth, and is unsurprisingly attenuated at low frequencies when the high-pass filter is enabled.
+The noise spectra are relatively flat across our 10kHz bandwidth (figure :latex:`ref{noise2}`), and is unsurprisingly attenuated at low frequencies when the high-pass filter is enabled.

 .. figure:: noise2.svg
    :autoconvert:
    :latexwidth: 5in
+   :label: noise2

    Power spectral density of noise measurements.